raianand1991/raianand1991/README.md

 # Hello, world! 👋

-I am _Anand Rai_.
+I am _Anand Rai_ (आनंद राय).
 I have strong creative urge , part time poet & part time coder.
 An ML Enthusiast these days with a  Master of Technology  in Data Science from _Indian Institute of Technology, Hyderabad_.
 I am an experienced developer skilled in C++, Java, Python , Full Stack Development, Machine learning,  Javascript and its frameworks and have done various projects in IoT, NLP , web development etc.

 ### 🌱 What do I do and What have I done?